 My hike at Williams Lake Trail in Carson National Forest had a hidden trailhead.
 After contemplating it in the lower lot and then ignoring the comically large sign that said “NON-FOUR WHEEL DRIVE VEHICLES PROHIBITED,” my sedan and I eventually found the upper parking lot.
 As I passed, I could see the sign also said from “November-May” in small lettering underneath.
 Though it was September and there was no snow, the drive was terrifying.
 Loose gravel, switchbacks, potholes, and what I would deem to be unwise inclines all made me question and love every second of it.

 The hike was challenging.
 The AllTrails app claims it to be 3.8 miles out and back with an elevation gain of 1,013 feet.
 Taostrails.com says the top lot starts at 10,191 feet above sea level.
 All of this stands to mean an out-of-breath-and-tired girl from sea level.
 The trail was a spectacular start for my first “out West” hike with a nice combination of forest, rock formations, and an end at a beautiful alpine lake.

-Taos itself is an interesting town and a unique landscape compared to towns on my previous journeys.
-Alas, I didn't have amazing artwork or jewelry alongside the local jerky and coffee on my shopping list, so I decided to skip the stroll downtown for dinner at a bar with tasty and tart prickly pear mojitos.
+Taos itself is an interesting town and a unique landscape.
+Alas, I didn’t have amazing artwork or jewelry alongside the local jerky and coffee on my shopping list.
+So I decided to skip the stroll downtown for dinner at a bar with tasty and tart prickly pear mojitos.

-I enjoyed my time in Taos, but it didn't seem like a place I needed to linger.
-So after two nights, getting reacquainted with car camping and some awesome time enjoying the outdoors, I headed towards Colorado.
+I enjoyed my time camping and hiking in Taos New Mexico, but it didn’t seem like a place I needed to linger.
+So after two nights I was reacquainted with car camping.
+After some awesome time enjoying the outdoors, I headed towards Colorado.